ciroatflutter/meeting-minutes-ref-template/docs/how_to_use.md

 1. Go to `Settings > Actions` and update the **Workflow permissions** to **Read and write permissions**
 1. Go to `Secrets and variables > Actions` (_Required only if you want the Slack integration_)

-- Add a variable named `MEETING_NAME` with the value being what you want to call this meeting (e.g. Team Retro)
+- Add a _repository variable_ named `MEETING_NAME` with the value being what you want to call this meeting (e.g. Team Retro)
 - Add a secret named `SLACK_WEBHOOK_URL` with the Slack workflow webhook URL.
 It will be in the form `https://hooks.slack.com/workflows/....`

 ## Issues for meeting minutes